Fiberglass, or glass fiber wool, is produced by spinning or blowing molten glass (silica) from extremely fine short fibers of glass.

-Spent binder solution cannot be released into the local sewage systems, due to the color agents being difficult to neutralize.
-Spent binder solution is therefore collected from the production lines for recycling.
+The spent binder solution cannot be released into local sewage systems as it contains color agents that are difficult to neutralize.
+It is therefore collected from the production for recycling.

-Vaisala K-PATENTS® Process Refractometer PR-43-GP is used to determine the amount of dissolved solids in the spent binder solution in order to control the quantity of fresh binder to be added.
+In-line Vaisala K-PATENTS® process refractometer is used to determine the amount of dissolved solids in the spent binder solution in order to control the quantity of fresh binder to be added.

 Download the application note in PDF by filling the form.